Reply to Jeremy Jones (Australia/Israel & Jewish Affairs Council)

 Arno Mayer’s quote

 I did not misrepresent Arno Mayer’s quote.
-I never hide the fact that, in spite of this remarkable 14-word sentence, the author claims that the Nazi gas chambers did exist; All the authors whom I mentioned, without exception, claim that the genocide of the Jews and/or the Nazi gas chambers existed.
+I never hide the fact that, in spite of this remarkable 14-word sentence, the author claims that the Nazi gas chambers did exist; all the authors whom I mentioned, without exception, claim that the genocide of the Jews and/or the Nazi gas chambers existed.
 And, if I mentioned them, it was precisely for that reason.
 In a way I said: “Look!
 Even those people bring water to the revisionist mill.”
 I did not quote one revisionist author.
 I mentioned or quoted Raul Hilberg, a declaration signed by 34 French academics, then Jean-Claude Pressac, Arno Mayer, Eric Conan and Jacques Baynac.

 I specified that the title of A. Mayer’s book was The “Final Solution” in History, which obviously means that A. Mayer belongs to the group of historians who believe that “Final Solution” was an euphemism for “Extermination”, whereas, in fact, the Germans used to talk about a territoriale Endlösung, which is a “territorial final solution” of the Jewish problem (resettlement of Jews in a territory of their own).